 Tesco CRM Case Study:

-Tesco is among the first multi-national brand to adopt CRM software.
+Tesco is among the first multi-national brands to adopt CRM software.
 In 2009, Tesco announced that they were adopting the RightNow CRM (now acquired by Oracle).

 The key to Tesco’s success is the customer-focused culture that has permeated the company.